Marco5dev/jsonverse/README.md

 const jsonverse = require("jsonverse");

-// Initialize the JSONDatabase instance const db = new jsonverse("./path/to/your/data/folder", true); // to activate the logs write after the path true to activate it
+// Initialize the JSONDatabase instance const db = new jsonverse({
+  dataFolderPath: "./MyData", // data directory
+  logFolderPath: "./MyLogs", // logs directory
+  activateLogs: true, // to enable the logs set this value to true });
 ```

 ### Display All Data